Equity, Diversity & Inclusion at UTM

 Rather than a sequence of separate actions, the three goals comprise an interdependent whole, which I intend to signal with the order and language of their arrangement.
 Their respective verbs (“enable,” “develop,” “inspire”) form the acronym EDI to match the familiar abbreviation for one of UTM’s holistic commitments: equity, diversity and inclusion.
 The shared acronym, as I intend it, indicates that equity, diversity and inclusion will permeate all aspects of UTM’s future, from research to community engagement, from teaching to infrastructural development.

 Our commitment to EDI entails a responsibility to dismantle historical and systemic barriers; to ensure access and opportunity; to foster a welcoming community of reciprocal respect; and to celebrate a variety of perspectives and lived experiences.
-We recognize this responsibility as a way to make UTM an even better place to learn, live and work—a deserving home for underrepresented and disenfranchised groups; a supportive environment for physical, mental and ecological wellbeing; and a dynamic site for groundbreaking research, teaching and innovation.
+We recognize this responsibility as a way to make UTM an even better place to learn, live and work—a deserving home for underrepresented and disenfranchised groups; a supportive environment for physical, mental and ecological wellbeing; and dynamic site for groundbreaking faculty and student research, teaching, and innovation.

-The new initiatives, linked above, seek to put UTM’s inclusive ideals in practice.
-Emerging from collaborations among multiple units across campus, including our Office of Equity, Diversity & Inclusion, the initiatives represent both tremendous work already done and a larger pursuit of continual improvement.
+UTM will soon complete a new EDI plan to continue putting our inclusive ideals in practice.
+Emerging from collaborations among multiple people and units across campus, including our Office of Equity, Diversity & Inclusion, the plan represents both tremendous work already done and a larger pursuit of continual improvement.
 In proudly supporting our current efforts, I also welcome suggestions for new opportunities to sit with truth; to advance anti-racism; and to support equity-deserving groups.
 Our commitment to equity involves ongoing action, both now and in the future: the time, as Dr. King put it, is always ripe to do right.

 Vice-President & Principal